ifrycolorado/ClassTimeTrackingAnalysis/README.md

   * All homework worksheets are considered a type of practice.
   * Any type of studying, including reviewing my notes, is a type of practice.
   * This category is intentionally broad and serves as a catch-all for ambiguous work.
 * **Reading**: Any note-taking activity.
-This includes watching videos and reading lessons.
+This includes watching videos and reading lesson materials.
 * **Research**: Any type of open-ended, exploratory research.
-  * This includes literature reviews,
+  * This includes literature reviews, searching journal databases, etc.
   * This is not the same as reading.
 Reading distills content without the creation of new ideas, while research synthesizes topics and creates something new.
+  * _Generally_, Writing is a separate activity from Research.
+However, there are some gray areas.
+Consider the act of writing an outline for a research paper: I will need to be searching for ideas (researching) while also structuring them logically (writing).
+For graduate courses that are research intensive, this becomes quite ambigious.
 * **Implementing**: Any configuration task that does not require specific skills.
   * This includes IDE configuration, LMS configuration, etc.
 * **Assessments**: Any assessment taken outside of class.
 This includes quizzes and exams.